david672orford/pub-tools/docs/notes-on-audio.md

-# Notes on Pipewire Audio Server for Linux
+# Notes on Audio for Linux

 Pipewire is a new audio server which is set to place PulseAudio in popular Linux distributions.

-## Documentation
+## Pipewire and Wireplumber

 * [Pipewire Guide](https://github.com/mikeroyal/PipeWire-Guide) -- Setting up Pipeware and compatible utilities
 * [Pipewire on Debian](https://pipewire-debian.github.io/pipewire-debian/) -- Covers Wireplumber installation too, works on Ubuntu too